MarkNahabedian/PropertyMethods/docs/src/index.md

 @property_trampolines OffsetRectangle
 ```

-The macro is necessary to define some additional methods:
+`@property_trampolines` is necessary to define some additional methods:

 ```@example 1
 using MacroTools